hm-lang/core/proposals/README.md

 we don't need two different keywords to `extend` or `implement` a class or interface, we simply always `extend` the class.

+## safety

+hm-lang supports "safe" versions of functions where it's possible that we'd run out of memory or otherwise throw.
+By default, `Array[100] = 123` will increase the size of the array if necessary, and this could potentially throw in a memory-constrained environment (or if the index was large).
+If you need to check for these situations, there is a safe API, e.g., `Result := Array at(100, Put: 123)` and `Result` can then be checked for `isUh()`, etc.  For convenience for cases where you don't care about memory, these safe functions are a bit more verbose than the unchecked functions.

 # general syntax